MxDkl/TerrainGen/README.md

 Minecraft Terrain generation

-There are 3 main function:
+There are 3 main functions:

 The first one generates a random terrain using OpenSimplex.
 The second generates a random terrain using Perlin Noise.